“Few things are as important to your quality of life as your choices about how to spend the precious resource of your free time.”

 We’re all worried about missing out but if something important is going on, trust me it will find its way to you.

 A friend of mine, who reads as much if not more than I do, has a simple rule for periodicals: Either it gets read by the end of the following day or it get chucked.
 This keeps them from building up.

 The added bonus is that if you find yourself throwing away the same thing too often, you know exactly what to unsubscribe to.

-So my rule is that If I’m at 160 and I want to add someone that means I have to remove someone.
-It isn’t so much that 160 is a hard limit but rather that this rule acts as a trigger to make me consider adding someone.
+So my rule is that if I want to add someone that means I have to remove someone.
+It isn’t so much that 100 or so is a hard limit but rather that this rule acts as a trigger to make me consider adding someone.

 It seems old school but if I want to know what my friends are up to, I’ll ask them.

 In short, follow only those who consistently deliver value to you.
 Be ruthless.

 Just cut the cord.
 Put the time you were spending watching TV into reading and building your relationships.